 MATH 211-0 Short Course in Calculus Elements of differential and integral calculus.
 Examples drawn from the behavioral and social sciences.
-Students may not receive credit for both 211 and 220.
+May not receive credit for both 211 and 220.
 Not suitable for those planning to major in mathematics, the natural sciences, or economics.
 Does not prepare for 230.
 202 is not a prerequisite.

 MATH 212-0 Single-Variable Calculus I Review of trigonometric, exponential, logarithmic, and inverse functions and transformation of graphs.
 Limits, continuity, derivative of a function, product, quotient and chain rule, mean value theorems, Newton's method, linear approximation and differentials, optimization problems.
-Students may not receive credit for both 212 and 211 or 220.
+May not receive credit for both 212 and 211 or 220.
 For students with little or no previous exposure to calculus.
 Prerequisite: consent of department.

 MATH 213-0: Single-Variable Calculus II Logarithmic differentiation, implicit differentiation, inverse trigonometric functions, related rates.
 L'Hôpital's Rule, curve sketching.
 Fundamental theorem of calculus.
 Techniques of integration, including integration by substitution and by parts, partial fractions, trigonometric substitutions, numerical integration, areas, and volumes.
-Students may not receive credit for both 213 and 211 or 224.
+May not receive credit for both 213 and 211 or 224.
 Prerequisite: 212 or consent of department.

 MATH 214-0: Single-Variable Calculus III Review of trigonometric substitutions and partial fractions.
 Improper integrals.
 Applications of integration: computation of arc length and surface area, work, and probability.
 Sequences and series: the integral and comparison tests, alternating series, power series, ratio test.
 Taylor's formula and Taylor series.
 Series solutions of differential equations.
-Students may not receive credit for both 214 and 224.
+May not receive credit for both 214 and 224.
 Prerequisite: 213 or consent of department.

 MATH 220-0 Differential Calculus of One-Variable Functions Limits, differentiation, linear approximation, optimization, curve sketching, related rates, Newton's method, anti-derivatives.
-Students may not receive credit for both 220 and 211 or 212.
+May not receive credit for both 220 and 211 or 212.

-MATH 224-0 Integral Calculus of One-Variable Functions

-Integrals, techniques of integration, volumes, arc length, work, differential equations, sequences and series, Taylor polynomials.
-Students may not receive credit for both 224 and 213 or 214.
+MATH 224-0 Integral Calculus of One-Variable Functions Integrals, techniques of integration, volumes, arc length, work, differential equations, sequences and series, Taylor polynomials.
+May not receive credit for both 224 and 213 or 214.
 Prerequisite: 220.

-MATH 230-0 Differential Calculus of Multivariable Functions Vector algebra, vector functions, partial derivatives, optimization, Lagrange multipliers.
-Students may not receive credit for both 230 and 281-1, 285-2, 290-2, or 291-2.
+MATH 230-0 Differential Calculus of Multivariable Functions

+Vector algebra, vector functions, partial derivatives, optimization, Lagrange multipliers.
+May not receive credit for both 230 and 281-1, 285-2, 290-2, or 291-2.
 Prerequisite: 214 or 224.

-MATH 234-0 Multiple Integration and Vector Calculus Cylindrical and spherical coordinates, double and triple integrals, line and surface integrals.
+MATH 234-0 Multiple Integration and Vector Calculus

+Cylindrical and spherical coordinates, double and triple integrals, line and surface integrals.
 Change of variables in multiple integrals; gradient, divergence, and curl.
 Theorems of Green, Gauss, and Stokes.
-Students may not receive credit for both 234 and 281-1, 285-3, 290-3, or 291-3.
+May not receive credit for both 234 and 281-1, 285-3, 290-3, or 291-3.
 Prerequisite: 230.

 MATH 240-0 Linear Algebra Basic concepts of linear algebra.
 Solutions of systems of linear equations; vectors and matrices; subspaces, linear independence, and bases; determinants; eigenvalues and eigenvectors; other topics and applications as time permits.
-Students may not receive credit for both 240 and 281-3, 285-1, 290-1, or 291-1.
+May not receive credit for both 240 and 281-3, 285-1, 290-1, 291-1, or GEN ENG 205-1, 206-1.
 Prerequisite: 230.

 MATH 250-0 Elementary Differential Equations Applications of calculus and linear algebra to the solution of ordinary differential equations.
-Students may not receive credit for both 250 and 281-2.
+May not receive credit for both 250, 281-2, or GEN ENG 205-4, 206-4.
 Prerequisites: 230; 240 or concurrent registration in 240; or equivalent.